 September 29 - Unmasking Evil: The Startling Revelations of a WWII Massacre

-This is the day the Nazi forces began the Babi Yar massacre in Kiev, Ukraine, murdering over 33,000 Jews during World War II in 1941.
+This is the day the Babi Yar massacre began, as Nazi forces murdered over 33,771 Jews over two days in a ravine on the outskirts of Kiev during World War II in 1941.

-In today's lesson, we will explore the tragic history of Jewish persecution, from ancient times to the Holocaust and beyond.
-We'll examine God's unbreakable covenant with His chosen people and the spiritual dimensions of antisemitism.
-How does understanding this history shape our faith and actions as Christians in supporting Israel and combating hatred?
+In today’s lesson, we will consider a ravine turned into a place of unspeakable loss and ask what that moment reveals about the deeper battle beneath human history.
+How does a covenant promise hold steady when hatred scales to industrial proportions?
+And what does spiritual warfare look like when it wears political and cultural clothing?

 "I will make you into a great nation, and I will bless you; I will make your name great, and you will be a blessing.
 I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you." - Genesis 12:2-3 (NIV)